lidofinance/lido-improvement-proposals/LIPS/lip-x.md

     ///                  lifetime of the contract — there is no on-chain way to
     ///                  change it; replacing the admin requires deploying a new
     ///                  contract and a governance vote to reassign the seat.
-    /// @param delegatee Initial active delegatee, set in the constructor.
+    /// @param delegatee Initial active delegatee, set in the constructor (and
+    ///                  effective immediately — the cooldown applies only to
-    ///                  Pass address(0) to deploy with no delegatee and assign
+    ///                  later reassignments).
+Pass address(0) to deploy with no
-    ///                  one later via assignDelegatee().
-Lets an operator
+    ///                  delegatee and assign one later via assignDelegatee().
-    ///                  deploy a ready-to-use contract in a single transaction.
+    /// @param cooldown  Seconds a reassigned delegatee waits before becoming
+    ///                  effective (see assignDelegatee).
+Set in the constructor
+    ///                  and immutable thereafter; may be 0 to disable the
+    ///                  cooldown.
-    /// @return instance Address of the newly deployed DelegationContract. function deploy(address admin, address delegatee)
+    /// @return instance Address of the newly deployed DelegationContract. function deploy(address admin, address delegatee, uint256 cooldown) external
-        external
         returns (address instance);